JoshuaPhillips64/geoenrich_weather_data/README.md

    - Combines the cleaned weather data with the original CSV data.

 4. **Final Output**:
-   - Saves the enriched data as 'DataEnrichedWithWeather.csv' on the user's desktop.
+   - Saves the enriched data as 'DataEnrichedWithWeather.csv'.

 ## Setup Instructions
 1. Clone the project repository.